 Corbin, thank you so much for helping out with such good information.
 I have done a couple of cold weather hikes and I can say first hand how important staying warm is.
 I have been absolutely miserable on beautiful hikes because I wasn’t prepared.
 Preparation goes a long way in enjoying any hike.
 Thanks again.

-If you are interested in more of my Getting Started Guides you can find them on my Thoughts page.
+I now have a page dedicated to Getting Started Guides.
 I have smarter folks than me answering questions on Exercises, Recovery, Hydration and Snacks, Water purification, and even some diet information and much more.

 If you have a suggestion on a future guide or any other comments feel free to email me at firstname.lastname@example.org or you can follow me on any of the below social media platforms.
 Happy Hiking!